dennisXZX/web-developer-notes/React.md

 });
 ```

-#### High Order Component (HOC)
+#### Higher Order Component (HOC)

-A high order component is just a React component that wraps another one.
+A higher order component is just a React component that wraps another one.

 Pattern 1: